Linuxfabrik/monitoring-plugins/check-plugins/icinga-version/README.md

 **Important Notes:**

-* Must run on the host where the Icinga 2 daemon is installed
+* The check must run locally on the host where the Icinga 2 daemon is installed because it runs the `icinga2` binary to read its version.
-* The check returns UNKNOWN if the `icinga2` binary is not found on the system

 **Data Collection:**

-* Runs `icinga2 --version` locally to determine the installed version
+* Runs `icinga2 --version` to read the installed Icinga version (configurable via `--path`)
-* Queries the endoflife.date API (`https://endoflife.date/api/icinga.json`) for EOL and release information
+* Compares against the [endoflife.date API](https://endoflife.date/api/icinga.json) to determine EOL status and available updates
-* Caches API responses in a SQLite database to avoid repeated requests
+* Caches endoflife.date responses locally for 24 hours to reduce external requests

 ## Fact Sheet